Alert Level 2

 The application is available here.

-The application is currently being considered by the Minister for the Environment.
+The application to use the SPP was approved by the Minister for the Environment.

 On 11 December 2019 Council approved Proposed Plan Change 18 Plimmerton Farm for public notification.

 The report to Council and the Proposed Plan Change are available on our meeting and minutes web page.